-MS Excel: Copy and paste only nonblank cells (condensing paste range) in Excel 2011 for Mac
+MS Excel 2011 for Mac: Copy and paste only nonblank cells (condensing paste range)

-Also learn how to copy and paste only nonblank cells in Excel 2011 for Mac | Excel 2010 | Excel 2007 | Excel 2003/XP/2000/97.
+This Excel tutorial explains how to copy and paste only nonblank cells by condensing a paste range in Excel 2011 for Mac (with screenshots and step-by-step instructions).

-Question: In Excel 2011 for Mac, how do I copy the entries of a series of cells and paste only non-blank cells?
+Question: In Microsoft Excel 2011 for Mac, how do I copy the entries of a series of cells and paste only non-blank cells?
 Paste special then skip blank option doesn't seem to work.

 Answer: Unfortunately, there isn't a simple solution to this question.
 The following example demonstrates how to copy and paste only nonblank cells.